marq24/ha-fordpass/README.md

 [![hacs_badge][hacsbadge]][hacs] [![github][ghsbadge]][ghs] [![BuyMeCoffee][buymecoffeebadge]][buymecoffee] [![PayPal][paypalbadge]][paypal] [![hainstall][hainstallbadge]][hainstall]

 > [!WARNING]
-> ## Disclaimer - The use of this HA integration could lead to a (temporary) lock of your Fordpass account.
+> ## Disclaimer — The use of this HA integration could lead to a (temporary) lock of your Fordpass account.
-> **This integration is not officially supported by Ford and as such using this integration could result in your account being locked out!**
+> **This integration is not officially supported by Ford, and as such, using this integration could result in your account being locked out!**
 >
-> Please be aware that we are developing this integration to the best of my knowledge and belief, but can't give a guarantee.
+> Please be aware that I am developing this integration to the best of my knowledge and belief, but can't give a guarantee.
 Therefore, use this integration **at your own risk**!
 >
 > - It's recommended to use/create a **separate Fordpass account** for this integration (see step-by-step procedure further below).
 > - It's recommended to use an **update interval of 240 seconds or higher** to prevent a lock of your Fordpass account.

 > [!NOTE]
-> Since I just own an EV (Mustang MachE 2023) I will focus on the features of the electrical vehicle data.
+> Since I own an EV (Mustang MachE 2023), I will focus on the features that are available for electrical vehicles, but of course I will try not to mess up the features for petrol or diesel vehicles.
+[Please see also the 'I need you' section](https://github.com/marq24/ha-fordpass#i-need-you)

 > [!IMPORTANT]
-> There is a new access-token obtaining system introduced in the origin fordpass integration repository by @itchannel and @SquidBytes.
+> ## Unusual Integration Setup
+> Status Quo in spring/summer 2025: This integration requires an unusual setup process to be able to access the data of your vehicle.
+This is due to the fact that Ford has changed (once again) the access policies to the required backend APIs (and revoked the access to the APIs for individual developers).
 >
-> The access-token used by this forked integration is stored __outside__ the custom integration directory - this will prevent the access-token file from being deleted during updates of the integration itself.
+> The current implementation is based on API calls the original Fordpass App (for Android & iOS) performs, and it's some sort of reverse engineered.
 >
-> Please see the Installation section, or the [docs](./doc/OBTAINING_TOKEN.md) for additional help.
+> This approach implies that when Ford is going to change something in their none-public/undocumented API, it's quite likely that the integration will break instantly.
+>
+> __It's impossible to predict__ when this will happen, but __I will try__ to keep the integration up-to-date and working __as long as possible__, since I drive a Ford myself.
+>
+> ## Fetch & Store Fordpass Access Token
+> During the integration setup, you will be guided through the process to obtain an access token for your vehicle in the context of your Fordpass account.
+>
+> This should be a _one-time process_, and the access token will be stored in a file outside the custom integration directory (This is to prevent the access token from being deleted during updates of the integration itself).
+As already explaind, I can't give any guarantee that process will work in the future.
+>
+> The overall setup process is described in short in the [Installation section](#installation-instructions-3-steps) below, and in detail in the [linked documentation](./doc/OBTAINING_TOKEN.md).

 > [!WARNING]
-> ## This fork is **not compatible** with the original Fordpass integration from @itchannel & @SquidBytes
+> ## This fork is **not compatible** with the original Fordpass integration from @itchannel and @SquidBytes
-> Initially, I created this fork to provide a _release version of the v1.70 branch_ that can be installed via the HACS v2.0 (where you only can install 'released' integration versions).
+> Before you can use this fork with your vehicle, you must have removed the original Fordpass integration from HA and must have deleted all configuration entries.
+Please be aware that it's quite likely that a configuration can be disabled!
 >
 > ### Incompatible changes:
-> - The entity names have been changed in oder to ensure that the sensor names include the VIN.
+> - The VIN has been added to all the entity names, to ensure that names stay unique in HA when you have multiple vehicles.
-> - The sensor attribute names do not contain spaces anymore to make post-processing easier (using camelcase).
+> - The sensor attribute names do not contain spaces anymore to make post-processing easier.
+Additionally, all the attribute names are now using camelcase.
+This means that all attributes start with a lower-case character (don't let you fool by the HA user interface, which always will show the first character as upper-case).
-> - The access-token is stored outside the custom integration
+> - The access-token(s) is stored outside the custom integration
 >
 > ### Additional enhancements:
 > - Additional Sensors for EV/PHEV vehicles
 > - Buttons to local/remote refresh data in HA
 > - Sensor to provide EVCC-Charging state [see evcc.io website for details](https://evcc.io)
 > - Translation of Entity names (DE/EN)
-> - Code cleanup & refactoring
+> - Code cleanup and refactoring

 ## Requirements
 1. Your car must have the latest onboard modem functionality and have been registered/authorized with the fordpass application.